Skip to content

 Here is what the internet arguments miss: you do not have to pick one method exclusively.
 A hybrid approach can capture the mathematical advantage of the avalanche while preserving some snowball motivation.

-How the Hybrid Works
+How the hybrid works:

 2. Then switch to the avalanche for everything remaining.